 Anger is firmly rooted in our so-called reptilian brain, which we share with all living creatures.
 Thousands of years ago, this primitive emotion, associated with the fight-or-flight response, was used as a survival method in battle or hunting.
 Anger occurs naturally as a reaction to a perceived threat and can be useful in providing us with a boost of energy thus allowing us to deal with a challenging situation.
-In this way it is a constructive and positive component to survival.
+In this way, it is a constructive and positive component to survival.

 The problem arises when anger becomes an inappropriate response to daily life stresses and can no longer be controlled.
 Seldom creative and often destructive, anger is harmful to the body and can weaken the immune system, in addition to causing aggression and disrupting relationships.

 In this case, rage is understood as being internally focused as a sort of self-inflicted anger or narcissistic response to past injuries.
-Dr Mark Goulston (Psychology Today, February 8, 2012) suggests that ‘narcissistic rage occurs when narcissists believe the next insult/assault to their grandiose based stability would shatter them’.
+Dr Mark Goulston suggests that "narcissistic rage occurs when narcissists believe the next insult/assault to their grandiose based stability would shatter them".
 Equally, rage in this scenario is a self-defence reaction linked to survival in response to a perceived threat.

 Anger, like other emotions, is comprised of three components: subjective (our experience of the emotion), physiological (our physical reactions to the emotion) and expressive (our behaviour in response to the emotion).
 So, it is not anger that is destructive, but how we allow it to affect our judgment.
 In other words, anger exists only in our minds.

-In addition to counselling, meditation might be helpful in reducing the emotionally debilitating symptoms of anger.
+In addition to counselling, meditation and mindfulness might be helpful in reducing the emotionally debilitating symptoms of anger.
 Recent neuroscientific research has shown that individuals who practice daily meditation are less prone to anxiety and rage.

-The positive effects of meditation result in a state of tranquility called the ‘relaxation effect’, which is the opposite of the fight-or-flight survival response.
-It is hopeful to note that, according to a Harvard Medical School study (Harvard Science Gazette, November 13, 2012), the relaxation effect lasts long after the meditating state and induces a reversal of the negative stress on the body.
+The positive effects of meditation result in a state of tranquillity called the ‘relaxation effect’, which is the opposite of the fight-or-flight survival response.
+It is hopeful to note that, according to a Harvard Medical School study reported in the Harvard Science Gazette in November 2012, the relaxation effect lasts long after the meditating state and induces a reversal of the negative stress on the body.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.